modular-component/website/docs/usage/writing-components.md

 ## Configuring the component

-At it simplest, a component is created by calling the factory:
+At its simplest, a component is created by calling the factory:

 ```tsx
 import { ModularComponent } from '@modular-component/core'